 Want to know about all the available Starfield Akila City shops?
 If you’ve travelled out to this city on the planet Akila in the heart of the Cheyenne system, you might have noticed that everything tends to blend in a bit.
 It can be a struggle to tell one building from another, and even harder to find specific shops.
 That’s why we’re here to help you out.

 Whether you’re getting started or are a Starfield veteran by now, you can never get too many Starfield tips and tricks to help you out.
-And if you’re getting started with the United Colonies questline, check out our Starfield Delivering Devils quest guide to help you make some important choices in the quest.
+If you’re after some better gear, make sure you get some of the Starfield best weapons and Starfield best armor.
+And if you’re looking to upgrade your ship, check out the Starfield ship manufacters and Starfield starship weapons.
 With that, let’s take a look at all of the shops and locations in Akila City.

 All Akila City shops